Spain implements the Brazilian model

 The main problem is that all the above data must be reported within four days from the moment is issued or received.
 In case of intra-Community acquisitions, the four day period starts when the transport begins or when the goods are received.
 This will require the tax department to talk to the logistics department in order to introduce this field in the ERP tax data.

 Now.
-Given the complexity of this new requirement, we expect that all businesses impacted will need to make a significant investment to comply with the new rules.
+Given the complexity of real-time VAT reporting, we expect that all businesses impacted will need to make a significant investment to comply with the new rules.
 A proper transition will require a timeline for all actions planned in advance, testing the solution used to produce the XML file and having it ready by 1 July 2017… and you only have six months.

 All data for the period 1 January 2017 to 1 July 2017 is also required to be reported to the tax authorities in the same format as the real-time ledgers.
 Businesses have an extended period to provide this information (see below), but it means that you must collect all required data already from 1 January 2017.